REDi-school-ff22-Data-cycle/twitter-sentiment-analysis/README.md

   5.2 Oversampling

-Phase 2:
+Phase 2: Productionize:

-- Deploy the model in FastAPI
+- Deploy the model in FastAPI (run the model locally)
+- Run the app in Heroku (28.11.22, no more free version).